 Mr. Holger Schoenherr, Head of International Projects in SUNfarming GmbH and Dr. Matthias Meier from Forschungszentrum Jülich presented the conference “Agriculture and Research in Agri-Photovoltaic Systems”.
 Where the outstanding results of our SUNfarming Food & Energy training centers were shown, as well as the new development and research that the two institutions are doing together.
 The conference was attended by an international audience of more than 40 participants.

-In this spirit, we wish you and your families a merry Christmas and a happy holiday season.
-Health, happiness and much success for the New Year - combined with our heartfelt thanks for your trust!
+With this in mind, we wish you and your families a Merry Christmas and a hopeful start to the new year.
+Health, happiness and good luck - combined with our sincere thanks for your trust!